-Note 6-Related-Party Transactions
+Note 6-Party-in-Interest Transactions

-One of the investment options in the Plan is common stock of IAC, the sponsor of the Plan.
+One of the investment options in the Plan is a fund consisting primarily of publicly traded common stock of IAC, the sponsor of the Plan.
 This investment qualifies as a party-in-interest.

 Note 7-Certain Risks and Uncertainties